 "And why is that?"
 Edward asked, surprised.

-"You're just as likely to make trouble as Potter," Snape sneered when saying the name.
-"Just because you are some sort of genius that doesn't make you any better then the rest of us.
+"You're just as likely to make trouble as Potter is," Snape sneered when saying the name.
+"Just because you are some sort of genius that doesn't make you any better than the rest of us.
 In the end you're still viewed as a student and it is my job to keep students in line."

 Edward rolled his eyes.

 "Well this student has a teaching position here when it comes down to it," he said gesturing around the office they were in.
 "Or is this your way of being a good next-door neighbor by making sure that I don't disturb the community?"

 "Cute," he said sarcastically.
 "But know that I've been assigned to evaluate your capabilities as a teacher by Dumbledore."